 Here are five things to know about water levels on Lake Michigan for February 2023.

 What are the current water levels on Lake Michigan?

-The water level of Lake Michigan as of January 21, 2022, is at an elevation of 579.27 feet above sea level (from the International Great Lakes Datum).
-To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present: (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary
+The water level of Lake Michigan as of February 10, 2023, was at an elevation of 578.81 feet above sea level (from the International Great Lakes Datum).
+To put this level into perspective, here are some statistics for Lake Michigan relative to the period of water level records measured from 1918 to present (statistics from USACE’s Weekly Water Level Update and USACE’s Water Level Summary).

 What is the outlook for future water levels?

-Water levels on Lake Michigan have decreased by about 5 inches from December to January.
-The USACE is projecting that water levels will decrease by another 1-2 inches by the end of January 2022 (see the water level forecast issued for January 2022 below).
-A decrease in water levels generally occurs throughout the fall and winter as precipitation decreases and evaporation increases due to cooler air temperatures and increased wind speeds.
+Water levels on Lake Michigan continued their seasonal decline from January to February with approximately 1 inch of change.
+The USACE is projecting that water levels will rise 1 inch by March (see the water level forecast issued for February 2023 below).
+The increasing water levels are a seasonal occurrence in the spring due to increased snow melt and precipitation and decreased evaporation.
+Decreased evaporation is caused by air temperatures increasing while the water is cool.
+Water levels typically increase through the spring and peak around mid-summer.
 In an average year, water levels vary seasonally by about one foot from a peak in summer to a low in winter, though every year is different.
-You can read more about this as well as other myths on water level fluctuations on this blog.
+You can read more about this as well as other myths about water level fluctuations in this blog.

 What is behind Great Lakes water level fluctuations?